Simca Aronde: Simca Aronde P60

 The P60 Aronde saloons, presented at the Paris Motor Show in October 1958, came with a new modern-looking body.
-The 2440 mm wheelbase was unchanged and, apart from a slightly lowered roof-line, the central portion of the body was still broadly similar to that of the original 1951 Aronde, but the discrete tail-fins and rear lights were restyled as were the headlights, set on either side of a larger grill at the front.
+The 2440 mm wheelbase was unchanged and, apart from a slightly lowered roof-line, the central portion of the body was still broadly similar to that of the original 1951 Aronde, but the discrete tail-fins and rear lights were restyled as were the headlights, set on either side of a larger grille at the front.
 Mechanically little had changed: more innovative was the wide range of versions and permutations now offered, with customers able to choose from a range of engines offering four different levels of power output (40, 45, 47 or 57 hp) and an options list that even included leather upholstery and a "Simcamatic" clutch.

 A proliferation of names

 In line with the manufacturer's determination to offer customers more choice, the Simca Aronde P60 was offered with various names.
 The following cars all shared the same wheelbase and the same length/width footprint: